 3. The Door Track Is Not Aligned Properly

 The operating systems activate the garage door, however, if the door is misaligned along with the doorway and ceiling, then it can slow the movement of the door.
 The problem will only become worse if left unattended to overtime.
 If there is a bend or point along one side, it can pull on the door and put pressure on the other side which can cause further stress on the door.

 4. Garage Door Reverses Before Closing Fully

-If you notice your garage door having problems, don’t put them off.
+If you notice your garage doors having problems, don’t put them off.
 Sam’s Garage Doors repair services can attend to these issues to improve the durability of your door.
-Our highly-qualified technicians can repair or install a brand new garage for your home in Surrey, BC.
-Serving the Surrey community since 1991, we are passionate about our work, fair prices and excellent customer service.
+Our highly qualified technicians can repair or install a brand-new garage for your home in Surrey, BC.
+Serving the Surrey community since 1991, we are passionate about our work, fair prices, and excellent customer service.
 Give us a call or send us a message to get started on your repairs today!